Tanis Half-Elven: Character conception

 As with the other protagonists of this trilogy, Tanis's first appearance was during a role-playing game session in which Tracy and Laura Hickman, Margaret Weis and Terry Phillips between others, set up the basic storyline of Dragonlance.

 In the beginning, Margaret Weis had problems picturing the correct representation of Tanis.
 Tracy Hickman finally told her, "He's James T. Kirk of the Starship Enterprise."
-After that explanation, Margaret had no more troubles while writing about Tanis.
+After that explanation, Margaret had no more difficulty while writing about Tanis.

-Dragons of Autumn Twilight explores the psychological conflicts that Tanis has over his dual nature.
-Dragons of Winter Night involves Tanis dealing with his feelings from having spent too long underground.
+Dragons of Autumn Twilight explores the psychological conflicts that Tanis goes through because of his dual nature.
+Dragons of Winter Night involves Tanis dealing with his feelings from having been underground too long.

-The novel Tanis, the Shadow Years by Barbara and Scott Siegel takes place during the five-year period prior to the Companions reuniting at Solace.
+The novel Tanis, the Shadow Years by Barbara and Scott Siegel takes place during the five year time period before the Companions reunited at Solace.
 Tanis journeys into the memory of an old mage as his dying request, to search for the lost love of the old man and give her a chance to live on.